circulosmeos/FIFOStockSellProfitCalculator/README.md

 See [this page for a step by step guide](https://circulosmeos.wordpress.com/2017/04/23/fifo-profits-stock-sell-calculation-with-libreoffice-calc).

-Columns T, U and V and the three accumulated values have been written by the script on the *sample.csv* (C1:J21):
+Columns T, U and V and the three accumulated values have been written by the script on the sample file *sample.csv* (C1:J21):

 ![](https://circulosmeos.files.wordpress.com/2017/04/calc-stock-ops-example-after-script-exec.png?w=680)